MapStory/story-tools/README.md

 ## Accessing the examples

-Examples will be available on: http://localhost:8001/examples/
+Example index will be available at: http://localhost:8001